meepsn/INO-YOLO-drowning-detection/README.md

 Drowning Detection Deep-Learning Model using YOLO26 & with customized model architecture (BiFPN + LGCBlock).
 Inspired by YOLO11-LiB (Zhang et al. (2025)).

-Robust dataset: 2,000 original images of swimming/drowning, including images from various environments, lighting conditions, perspectives etc.

 Prioritized creating a lightweight model for lower-cost deployment of the system in low-income regions-- areas with the highest risk of unintentional drowning deaths.

 Achieved DmAP50 of 0.90, Recall of 0.86, while having reduced computation cost being a 3 GFLOP, 2.95 MB, 1.4M parameter model.
 Additional benefit of being the highest FPS model due to lightweightedness.
+___
+# Dataset

+Robust dataset: 2,000 original images of swimming/drowning, including images from various environments, lighting conditions, perspectives etc.

+Data collected from Roboflow & other publically available sources.

+All images were labeled (drowning / swimming / background) in YOLO format through Roboflow annotation tool.

+Data was split into traditional 7:2:1 ratio split.
 ___

 # Results